Skip to main content

 GTM Worksheet

 The Go-to-Market (GTM) Worksheet is a structured tool we use during onboarding to align on activation plays and shared goals.
-It typically covers:
+It typically covers: The worksheet is sent during onboarding and revisited periodically as the partnership evolves.

 Support